Beckn-One/DEG/testnet/p2p-energy-trading-devkit/README.md

 ## Setting up Dedi registry

-A more complete documentation is located [here](https://beckn-labs.gitbook.io/beckn-labs-docs/beckn-registry/publishing-subscriber-details).
+A more complete documentation is located [here](https://beckn-labs.gitbook.io/beckn-labs-docs/beckn-registry/publishing-subscriber-details), which also includes a [video walk-through](https://www.loom.com/share/e0293309701348dc95719a98b957d12c?sid=04b8dc00-51de-46ac-82ce-adc1a0060409).
 Here are just the steps taken to create a dummy registry for this testnet.

 - Registered in the DeDi [dev website](https://publish-test.dedi.global/) and created two